-In August 2019, Avelina was appointed as a Member of the Councillor Conduct Tribunal.
 Avelina was admitted to the profession in 2009 and called to the bar in 2017.
-She has a general practice with focus on regulatory and administrative law.
+She has a general practice with focus on health, regulatory and administrative law.

 Before being called to the bar, Avelina was a Federal Prosecutor with the Commonwealth Director of Public Prosecutions, and is experienced in general fraud prosecutions.
 Avelina has also worked for the Australian Securities and Investment Commission.